 So my boys are 12 and 14yrs old.
 This game is suitable for 6+ although to be honest it would depend on their motor skills at that age.
-We gave it a go and thought it would be probably too young for my boys!
-How wrong could I be LOL
+We gave it a go and thought it would be probably too young for my boys.
+How wrong could I be.

-The element of competition with the timer was brilliant and also the fact that they could place the plate bases anywhere in the room!!
+The element of competition with the timer was brilliant.
+Also the fact that they could place the plate bases anywhere in the room!

-It wasn’t as easy as it looked though and I would suggest everyone has a practice of transfering the plates before the game starts.
-Our boys are very competitive so it was entertaining in itself waiting to see where they had placed the base plates!!
+It wasn’t as easy as it looked though and I would suggest everyone has a practice of transferring the plates before the game starts.
+Our boys are very competitive so it was entertaining in itself waiting to see where they had placed the base plates.

 The plates need enough spin to keep going until you can place the last plate but it’s a fine line between enough spin and wasting time.

-This game retails around £22.99 and is inkeeping with most game prices.
+Spin Mania retails around £22.99 and is in keeping with most game prices.
 There is no major set up but remember like most games the batteries are NOT included.